JoshuaGehre/CarbonNanoSweeper/README.md

 CarbonNanoSweeper is a game similar to Minesweeper but it's played on a carbon nanotube.
 It is part of the Minesveeper series on [heptaveegesimal.com](https://heptaveegesimal.com/).

+This branch is a backup of the initial Visual Studio Project.

 ## Controls

 **Left Click**